-The Division of Grant Review (DGR) will screen out applications that do not meet the administrative or programmatic requirements of the Request for Applications (RFA).
+The Division of Grant Review (DGR) will screen out applications that do not meet the administrative or programmatic requirements of the Funding Opportunity Announcement (FOA).
 These applications will not go forward to review.

 The DGR will notify the business official identified in the application within 30-60 days of receiving the application if it has been screened out.

 First Level Review